doc4d/docs/docs/Desktop/building.md

 #### Embed the project Users and Groups in built server application

-When you check this option, the project's [Directory.json](../Users/handling_users_groups.md#directoryjson-file) file is copied in the user settings folder of the built 4D server application during the build application process.
+When you check this option, the project's [Directory.json](../Users/handling_users_groups.md#directoryjson-file) file located in the user settings folder of the project is copied to the user settings folder of the merged 4D Server application during the build application process.

 #### Allow connection of Silicon Mac clients